11.4. Vnet Segmentation pipeline¶

 register-dicom-results: Takes the output from dicom-writer operator and sends the dicom images to a pre-configured PACS destination.

 ‘command’ field specifies the startup for register-results operator with several arguments.
 Register-results operator uses dicom adapter configurations to register results. “–agent” field is used as a filter to query for results published by pipelines.
 In this pipeline, “ClaraSCU” is configured as ae-title for the scu services. “–data” argument specifies the name of destination PACS configurations.
 In example below “MYPACS” is one such configuration, and it can have multiple values if the results has to be shipped to multiple PACS destinations”.
-Refer to the dicom-server-config.yaml shipped with the SDK.
+Refer to the DICOM Adapter documentation for additional information.
 For additional details refer to results-services operator and results

 Refer to the